intersystems-community/vscode-iris-jupyter-server/README.md

 11. On the kernel selector, choose the `IRIS ObjectScript INT` kernel.
 12. The kernel indicator in the upper right of the notebook will display your choice, and the initial notebook cell will show the corresponding language (ObjectScript INT) in the lower right corner.
 13. Starting with a single-space indent, enter an ObjectScript command in the cell, e.g. `write $zversion,!,$namespace,!,$job,!` and click the Execute Cell button on the left.
 The output from the command will appear below the cell.
-> **Note:** If you forget to start the line with a space it won't be syntax-colored correctly but it will still execute.
+> **Tip:** If you forget to start the line with a space it won't be syntax-colored correctly but it will still execute.
 14. Cells can contain more than one line of code, so the above example could be rewritten as:
 ```objectscript
  write $zversion,!